forgoroe/weather-app/readme.md

 Weather-app now makes use of the Google API to retrieve the coordinates, making it possible to use this small "widget" on either Chrome or Firefox, *weather* :wink: you locally host the page or not.

-[Github html preview](http://htmlpreview.github.io/?https://github.com/forgoroe/weather-app/blob/master/html/index.html) should now work for you.
+[Github html preview](http://htmlpreview.github.io/?https://github.com/forgoroe/weather-app/blob/master/html/index.html) or [codepen](http://codepen.io/Forgoroe/full/mAzxwA/) should now both work for you.

 ##Motivation